 Energy Levels and Electronic Configuration Chemistry the virtual school

-in a previous video we let the other Nikolas is at the center of an atom and that's this made up of protons and neutrons and around the central point we find the electrons we also know that in a neutral atom in number of electrons always equals the number of protons so in a neutral atom of carbon there are six protons which mean there must be six electrons the electrons in the atom are organized around the nucleus in different
+In a previous video we learned that the nucleus is in the center of an atom and that it is made up of protons and neutrons and around this central point are the electrons.
+We also know that in a neutral atom the number of electrons is always equal to the number of protons, so in a neutral carbon atom there are six protons, which means there must be six electrons, the electrons in the atom are organized around the nucleus in different

 energy